-Simple behavior changes, such as following a structured checklist, can prevent medical care mistakes and increase care quality, found Harvard’s Atul Gawande.
+Simple behavior changes, such as following a structured checklist, can prevent crucial workplace errors and increase quality in medical settings, found Harvard’s Atul Gawande.

-People who recognized fallibility in organizational processes, and took proactive steps to remedy these shortcomings, more effectively improved their performance.
+He found that people effectively improved their performance when they recognized weaknesses in organizational processes, and took proactive steps to remedy these shortcomings.

-Three elements of better performance can be applied to fields outside of medicine:
+Three elements of better performance can be applied across industries:

 - Diligence – Attending to details can prevent errors and overcome obstacles.

 Gawande’s The Checklist Manifesto: How to Get Things Right suggests best ways to structure these memory aids,

 - Doing Right –Ensuring that skill, will, and incentives are aligned to drive excellent performance,

 - Ingenuity – Deliberately monitoring potential failures, continuously seeking innovative ways to improve performance and solutions.